malwoodd/rupaul-winner-predictions/README.md

 <br>

-## What predictions we will be making
+## How we'll be training our models
 *(Coming Soon)*

 1. Regular Seasons